WOTV: WZZM merger attempt

-In 1990, WZZM owner Northstar Television announced it had entered into a merger agreement with Channel 41, Inc., which would have seen WUHQ-TV and WZZM share almost all programming with the exception of split local news programming.
-John Lawrence, president of WUHQ, said at the time, "It is now appropriate that ABC service in this market be combined."; he and his brother, William J. Lawrence, Jr., were to become minority stockholders in Northstar as part of the proposed agreement.
-The FCC approved of the merger in June 1991, with Northstar announcing a plan to continue airing separate news coverage on channel 41 at times when WZZM aired news, but a planned August closing was delayed.
+In 1990, WZZM owner Northstar Television announced it had entered into a merger agreement with Channel 41, Inc. Under the agreement, WUHQ would simulcast WZZM for almost all of the broadcast day, with the exception of split local news programming.
+John Lawrence, president of WUHQ, said at the time, "It is now appropriate that ABC service in this market be combined."
+He and his brother, William J. Lawrence, Jr., were to become minority stockholders in Northstar as part of the proposed agreement.
+The FCC approved of the merger in June 1991.
+According to a filing with the FCC, Northstar intended to air separate news coverage on channel 41 at times when WZZM aired news, though it was unclear how many WUHQ staffers would be retained in the merged operation.
+However, a planned August closing was delayed.

 Under WOOD-TV management

 Northstar's inability to close the merger agreement led Channel 41, Inc., to pursue another method of bolstering the station's operation.
 On October 31, 1991, it announced that it had entered into an 11-year local marketing agreement with WOTV (channel 8) to consolidate operations and restore some evening news coverage.
-Of WOTV's 29 existing employees, 14 were laid off, while four employees were added to produce news inserts for WOTV's 6 and 11 p.m. newscasts.
+Of WUHQ-TV's 29 existing employees, 14 were laid off, while four employees were added to produce news inserts for the station's 6 and 11 p.m. newscasts.
+WUHQ-TV then changed its call sign to WOTV on June 1, 1992, when channel 8 became WOOD-TV, reclaiming a call sign it had been forced to change 20 years prior.
 Under the agreement with Channel 41, Inc., WOTV had its own sales, news, and engineering departments by 2001, while WOOD-TV provided programming support and bookkeeping services.
-WUHQ-TV then changed its call sign to WOTV in June 1992 when WOTV became WOOD-TV, reclaiming a call sign it had been forced to change 20 years prior.

 The news inserts on WOTV grew over time, even as ratings remained low.
 In 1993, what had been an eight- to ten-minute nightly insert grew to 15 minutes at noon, 6, and 11 p.m., with only weather and sports shared with WOOD-TV.
 This subsequently evolved into full 6 and 11 p.m. newscasts from Battle Creek by 1995, expanding to weekends in 1996.
-A local morning news program was also added, and extended to an hour in 1999.
+A local morning news program was also added and extended to an hour in 1999.

 In 2001, WOOD-TV owner LIN Television Corporation acquired WOTV outright from Channel 41, Inc., for $2.25 million.
 It was able to form the duopoly between network affiliates because the station was ranked sixth in the market.
 The news ratings were equally anemic.
 In May 2001, Nielsen Media Research figures showed WOOD-TV, WZZM, and WWMT with the top three 6 and 11 p.m. newscasts in West Michigan.
 WOOD-TV attracted a 25 share—percent of households using TVs—at 6 and 28 percent at 11; WWMT, the primary competitor for Kalamazoo and Battle Creek news, had a 15 share at 6 and 17 at 11.
 In comparison, WOTV had a 2 share at 6 and a 3 share at 11.